Counselling And Psychological Services

 What Will Happen When A Youth is Arrested and Charged?

 Case Flow of Youth Arrest Cases (YAC):

-The Youth Court has the power to make orders for youths where an offence has been proved, or where the youth admits the facts constituting the offence under Section 44(1) of the Children and Young Persons Act (CYPA).
-During this process, the Youth Court takes into consideration every individual offender's strengths and limitations to make the orders.
-In broad terms, the factors that the Youth Court considers when making the order include:
+The Youth Courts have the power to make orders for youths where an offence has been proved, or where the youth admits the facts constituting the offence under Section 44(1) of the Children and Young Persons Act (CYPA).
+During this process, the Youth Courts take into consideration every individual offender's strengths and limitations to make the orders.
+In broad terms, the factors that the Youth Courts consider when making the order include:

-The Youth Court is empowered with the following options to deal with a youth offender upon a finding of guilt under Section 44 of the CYPA:
+The Youth Courts are empowered with the following options to deal with a youth offender upon a finding of guilt under Section 44 of the CYPA: